ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server/create-client-certificate-operation.dotnet.markdown

-﻿# Operations : How to generate client certificate?
+﻿# Operations : Server : How to generate client certificate?

 You can generate client certificate using **CreateClientCertificateOperation**.